 Figure 3 shows results from the comparison of human participants’ sampling with sampling of the ideal observer and theoretical models.
 As expected, we successfully replicated undersampling in the Pilot baseline condition (Figure 3, upper left), where participants sampled fewer options than the ideal observer (Cohen’s d = -2.52).
-All the theoretical models, after fitting to Pilot baseline data, resembled the participants to some degree, as they all showed some degree of undersampling, compared to IO OV.
-Bayesian pairwise tests (Figure 3, left column, second row), showed that CS and BP were not statistically distinguishable but both outperformed CO.
-BP was the best fitting model for most participants, though CS was the best fitting model for a sizable number.
+All the theoretical models, after fitting to Pilot baseline data, resembled the participants to some degree, as they all showed some degree of undersampling, compared to the objective values version of the Ideal Observer.
+Bayesian pairwise tests (Figure 3, left column, second row), showed that the Cost to Sample and Biased Prior models were not statistically distinguishable but both outperformed the Cut Off heuristic.
+Biased Prior was the best fitting model for most participants, though the Cost to Sample model was the best fitting model for a sizable number of participants.

 Our hypothesis that some task feature in Pilot full would eliminate the undersampling bias observed in Pilot 1 was fulfilled.
 This contrast between pilot studies does not seem to arise because participants sampled differently, but rather because the ideal observers sampled less in Pilot full, compared to Pilot baseline.
-In Pilot full, participants’ sampling (Figure 3, top right) was statistically equivalent to IO OV sampling (Cohen’s d = .17) and even significantly greater that IO SV sampling (Cohen’s d = .45).
-Study 1 will address what methods altered the IO model’s sampling rates in the full condition.
-To anticipate Study 1, we will see that the IO models sample less when all relative ranks of choices are rewarded depending on the magnitude of the option value (as in Pilot full), but sample more when only the top three ranks are rewarded (as in Pilot baseline).
-Participants, unlike the IO models, will be seen in Study 1 to be relatively insensitive to the payoff scheme.
+In Pilot full, participants’ sampling (Figure 3, top right) was statistically equivalent to sampling for the objective values version of the Ideal Observer (Cohen’s d = .17) and even significantly greater than sampling for the subjective values version of the Ideal Observer (Cohen’s d = .45).
+Study 1 will address which methods altered the Ideal Observer’s sampling rates in the full condition.
+To anticipate Study 1, we will see that the Ideal Observer samples less when all relative ranks of choices are rewarded depending on the magnitude of the option value (as in Pilot full), but sample more when only the top three ranks are rewarded (as in Pilot baseline).
+Participants, in contrast to this Ideal Observer, will be seen in Study 1 to be relatively insensitive to the payoff scheme.

 What computational mechanisms account for participants’ discrepancies from optimality in these pilot studies?
-In both studies, statistical tests comparing pairs of participant BIC values give some evidence that BP and CS are both better than CO (Figure 3, middle row), though BP seems to better fit the most participants in both studies with a substantial contribution of CS (Figure 3, lower row).
-To anticipate, we will see a similar pattern replicated across all our later studies: The most evidence favours BP as the most common model of participant performance, though there may also be a contribution of CS.
+In both studies, statistical tests comparing pairs of participant BIC values give some evidence that the Biased Prior and Cost to Sample models are both better than the Cut Off heurostic (Figure 3, middle row), though Biased Prior seems to better fit the most participants in both studies with a substantial contribution of the Cost to Sample model (Figure 3, lower row).
+To anticipate, we will see a similar pattern replicated across all our later studies: The most evidence favours Biased Prior as the most common model of participant performance, though there may also be a contribution of the Cost to Sample model.

 Study 1